-All Future Professional must commit to and follow the Future Professional Development Guidelines during their enrollment in school.
+All students must commit to and follow the Student Professional Development Guidelines during their enrollment at Paul Mitchell The School Cleveland and Paul Mitchell The School Columbus.
 These guidelines were established to assist in creating a safe, focused, and enjoyable learning experience.
-Failure to follow these guidelines may result in a coaching under the Future Professional Advisory Policy and may result in termination without prior warning.